longturn/freeciv21/docs/Playing/how-to-play.rst

 Each city has an area of land around it that can be used for growing food, producing goods, and generating trade.
 This area is called the *Working Radius*.
-This output can be increased by using :unit:`Workers` (or :unit:`Settlers`) to improve the land close to your cities.
+This output can be increased by using :unit:`Workers` (or :unit:`Settlers`, and later :unit:`Engineers`) to improve the land close to your cities.
 The land can be improved with Irrigation (increasing food output), Roads (allowing units to move faster and in some cases increasing trade), and Mines (increasing production), among other improvements.
 The ability to do some improvements on some tiles may require a technology advance to be learned by your scientists.
+See :title-reference:`Help --> Terrain --> Terrain Alterations` for more information.

 Deciding Where to Build Cities
 ------------------------------